-Dickens also played the part of Sir Charles Coldstream in Irish playwright Dion Boucicault’s 1844 farce.
-Used Up, at the Theatre Royal in Glasgow on 20 July 1848.
+Dickens also played the part of Sir Charles Coldstream in Irish playwright Dion Boucicault’s 1844 farce, Used Up, at the Theatre Royal in Glasgow on 20 July 1848.
 (47)

 After Dickens issued a statement to The Times in June 1858 on the end of his 22-year marriage to Kate, the Scottish press went to town on him in advance of his visit there in the autumn as part of public speaking tour.
 (48) Dickens was nominated for the Lord Rectorship of the University of Glasgow and on the 15th of November 1858 the election took place.
 Dickens got 69 votes, Lord Shaftesbury 204.
-Bulwer-Lytton is elected with 217.
+Bulwer-Lytton was elected with 217 votes.
 Dickens later said he had been put forward “against his express wish” and that “he did not seek election”.
 (49) Dickens gave readings in Glasgow from 6-9 October 1858 as part of a major tour, and again in 1861four readings from 3-6 December, and 17 and 19 December 1866, and 18 and 21 February 1867, and on the 9, and 15-18 December 1878, and 22 and 25 February 1869.
 Of Glasgow, Dickens remarked during a later visit in 1868:

 “The atmosphere of this place, compounded of mists from the Highlands, and smoke from the town factories, is crushing my eyebrows as I write, and it rains as it never does rain anywhere else, and always does rain here.
 It is a dreadful place, though much improved and possessing a deal of public spirit.”
 (50)